 Welcome!
 Lewis & Clark Law School in Portland, Oregon is an amazing place to study environmental, natural resources, and energy law.
 Our environmental law program - the first in the country - is considered one of the top environmental law programs in the country - currently ranked # 1 by the U.S. News & World Report.
-Check out our online brochure, our newsletters, and the “GreenFlash” below, and you will see that our faculty, students, and alums are extraordinary.
-Click here for information on our LLM program.
+Check out our online brochure, newsletters, LLM program, and the “GreenFlash” below, and you will see that our faculty, students, and alums are extraordinary.
 Please contact us at firstname.lastname@example.org if you have any questions.
 We hope to hear from you!

 GreenFlash: Updates from the Environmental Law Program

 For the fourth year in a row, Sierra magazine has named Lewis & Clark one of its top “Cool Schools,” a list that honors America’s greenest colleges and universities.
 At number 9, Lewis & Clark is the only school in Oregon to be included in the top ten.

 Prof. Powers, along with other legal scholars, put together a policy paper for the Center for Progressive Reform regarding the EPA’s Clean Power Plan.
 The authors offer their unique perspectives on what to watch for in the final rule this summer and what states should do to achieve the most from EPA’s ambitious Clean Power Plan.